TikiTek/mechanica/README.md

 First steps
 -----------

-1. Goto to the project folder you want to build/run
+1. Goto to the project Folder you want to build/run
-2. Execute the project generation batch-file
+2. Execute the project generation Batch File
-3. Goto 'build' folder and open the solution-file
+3. Goto 'build' Folder and open the Solution File

 Special Thanks
 --------------